markus456/lisp/README.md

 - `defun`: Defines a function.
 The first argument is the function name, the second is the argument list and the third argument is the function body.

+- `freeze`: Resolves all symbols in the functions given as the arguments.
+This effectively makes them pure functions as global variables are resolved by this.

+- `compile`: Compile all of the functions given as the arguments.
+The supported builtins that can be compiled are `+`, `-`, `<`, `eq`, `car`, `cdr` and `if`.
+Self-recursion is also supported.
+If the `-d` flag is used, the compiled code is disassembled by GDB whenever `compile` is called, make sure GDB is installed on your system.

 - `defmacro`: Defines a macro.
 Macro expansion behaves similarly to function execution except that the arguments to the macro are not evaluated and the macro expansion always happens in the global scope.